Monster in the Mirror

 "Monster in the Mirror" is a song performed by Grover, a Muppet character from the PBS television series Sesame Street.
 Copyrighted in 1989, the song was composed by Christopher Cerf and Norman Stiles.

 In the song, Grover first sees a monster in the mirror before realizing the monster is himself, a theme repeated from the 1971 book The Monster at the End of This Book: Starring Lovable, Furry Old Grover.
-A music video for the song premiered in 1991 in the television special Big Bird's Birthday Celebration, featuring 25 celebrities including Ray Charles, Robin Williams, Whoopi Goldberg, Julia Roberts, and the Simpson family.
+A music video for the song premiered in 1991 in the television special Big Bird's Birthday or Let Me Eat Cake, featuring 25 celebrities including Ray Charles, Robin Williams, Whoopi Goldberg, Julia Roberts, and the Simpson family.

 Los Angeles Times reviewer David Zurawik called the celebrity music video "the happiest two minutes of film that I've ever seen".

 History

 "Monster in the Mirror" was composed by Christopher Cerf and Norman Stiles and copyrighted in 1989.
 Dulcy Singer, the executive producer of Sesame Street, said in a 1990 interview with United Press International that the song is about Grover's noticing a monster in the mirror before figuring out the monster is himself.
 The song revisits a theme in the 1971 book The Monster at the End of This Book: Starring Lovable, Furry Old Grover, where Grover, saying "I'm so embarrassed!", realizes he is that monster at the end of the book.

-Directed by Laura Di Trapani and produced by Jim Blashfield, a music video accompanying the song premiered at a skating rink at New York City's Central Park in March 1991 for the television special Big Bird's Birthday Celebration.
+Directed by Laura Di Trapani and produced by Jim Blashfield, a music video accompanying the song premiered at a skating rink at New York City's Central Park in March 1991 for the television special Big Bird's Birthday or Let Me Eat Cake.
 The music video featured 25 celebrities including Robin Williams, Candice Bergen, Whoopi Goldberg, Julia Roberts, the Simpson family, Ray Charles, Chubby Checker, Tyne Daly, Bo Jackson, Glenn Close, Lou Diamond Phillips, Malcolm-Jamal Warner, Jeff Goldblum, Geena Davis, Tracey Ullman, Tim Robbins, Kadeem Hardison, Jeff Smith, Robert MacNeil, and Charlayne Hunter-Gault.

 The song appeared in the 1993 video Sesame Street's 25th Birthday: A Musical Celebration.
 "Monster in the Mirror" was one of the songs in the 1995 album "Sesame Street: Platinum All-Time Favorites" and the 2003 album Songs from the Street: 35 Years of Music.

 One of the song's refrains is "Wubba Wubba Woo".
 In September 2002, First Lady Laura Bush appeared on Sesame Street and read a book called Wubba, Wubba, Woo! to Big Bird, Elmo, and several children to promote children's literacy.